 Since forsythia is a deciduous shrub, it loses its leaves and goes dormant in winter.
 However, that doesn’t mean that it can’t suffer from winter cold.
-Forsythia shrubs are hardy in U.S. Department of Agriculture plant hardiness zones 5 through 8.
-The shrubs can survive cold temperatures down to -20 degrees F. (-29 degrees C.).
+Forsythia shrubs are hardy in USDA plant hardiness zones 5 through 8.
+The shrubs can survive cold temperatures down to -20 degrees F. (-29 C.).

 Expect forsythia winter damage if zone 5 winters are colder than usual.
 Roots are not the first thing to be damaged, since they are insulated by snow.
-But forsythia cold damage can include flower bud death.
+Forsythia cold damage can include flower bud death.

-While flower buds are not the only part of forsythia shrubs exposed in winter, they are the most tender plant parts aboveground.
-Flower buds may fall victim to forsythia winter damage while stems and leaf buds do not suffer hard.
+While flower buds are not the only part of forsythia shrubs exposed in winter, they are the most tender plant parts above ground.
+Flower buds may fall victim to forsythia winter damage, while stems and leaf buds will not suffer hard.

 Can I Save My Frozen Forsythia?